Jack-Storment/EasternAir/src/pages/about/index.md

 ---
 ### How it Started

 Eastern Air is focused on helping customers in N.C. reach budget friendly solutions to their specific HVAC needs.
-Based out of Apex, NC with 25+ years in the HVAC/R industry and 3rd generation in the field we have the experience needed to accomplish your HVAC goals.
+Based out of Apex, NC with twenty-five plus years in the HVAC/R industry and third generation in the field we have the experience needed to accomplish your HVAC goals.

 We offer a variety of products to reduce contaminates in the air circulating inside your home.
 At Eastern Air we understand customers needs and budgets differ and will work with you to find the best solution to the opportunity at hand.